This healthy Crockpot Tomato Soup is exactly the recipe to cuddle up with on a chilly night.

-- I do typically make this soup with the half-and-half, but on the day I shot the photos, I forgot to stir it in!
+- FOR A RICHER SOUP: I do typically make this soup with the half-and-half, but on the day I shot the photos, I forgot to stir it in!
 It turned out to be a happy accident, as I learned the soup is still delicious without it.
 For a lighter soup, you can omit it.
 For a more creamy, comforting soup, go ahead and add it in.
 (It will add 80 additional calories to the whole batch, or 20 calories per serving.)

 - Don’t rush the onion saute!
 It’s important that they turn golden brown and are very tender.
 If you add them before they are fully cooked, their raw taste will create an off flavor in the soup.